nkvuong/terraform-databricks-example/README.md

 # terraform-databricks-example
-Example on how to deploy Databricks workspaces
+Example on how to deploy an E2 Databricks workspace